+These videos could have subtitles to help with comprehension.
 The students should also be dressed for the part, so if a student is selling some oranges in a market setting, he should dress accordingly in order to be more in character.
 If a student is selling a solid gold airplane, then she should also dress the part.

 Each student is given two minutes to pitch the product to the whole class.
 They’ll relate to the class the distinct features of the product as well as its primary advantages and benefits.
 This is great for teaching students to be descriptive, confident and persuasive.

 This activity is a good vocabulary-building exercise that’s specifically geared to make the adjectives of the target language particularly memorable.
 Because a student has to describe the product’s physical features, they’ll have to dig into the trove of adjectives available.

 Because there’s a visual reference and strong context for the vocabulary, it becomes memory-friendly not only for the student delivering the pitch but also for the classmates looking on and listening in.